Do you use herbs to calm anxiety? Here’s why and how you should.

 You can add lavender leaves to your tea or food.
 Since lavender is a popular ingredient in cosmetology, you can find multiple lavender-infused oils, ointments, and bath bombs.
 Light some lavender candles or incense to let the magic of this herb dissipate your anxiety.

-There are plenty of chamomile infused teas and connotations on the market.
+There are plenty of chamomile-infused teas and connotations on the market.
 Chamomile is one of the most popular ingredients to make for a calming drink.
 Beautiful, daisy-like flowers of chamomile trees have a pleasant fragrance and plenty of anti-inflammatory properties that aid muscle relaxation.

-It is rich in a variety of flavonoids, that offers a plethora of therapeutic properties.
+It is rich in a variety of flavonoids, that offer a plethora of therapeutic properties.
 These compounds hunt down the free radicals in our system and reduce physical stress.
 Apigenin, a flavonoid present in the chamomile, binds with the brain receptor to protect against hypertension.

 Apigenin can be useful in reducing anxiety disorder symptoms and insomnia among patients.
 It can help maintain the brain microenvironment and neural functions by eliminating compounds that hamper the activities in the central nervous system.
 Gladly, chamomile is one of the natural sources of mood-enhancing flavonoids which labels it as one of the best herbs to calm anxiety.